AbdulGhaffarcs/sibatt/README.md

 # SlotFinder

 A modern timetable search engine for Sukkur IBA University.
-Search and filter class schedules by section, teacher, or room.
+Search and filter class schedules by section, course, or room.
 Built with a Python backend and Next.js frontend, optimized for mobile-first experience.

 ## 🎯 Features

-- **Multi-filter search**: Find classes by section, instructor, or classroom
+- **Multi-filter search**: Find classes by section, courses, or classroom
 - **Mobile-first design**: Responsive UI optimized for all devices
 - **Offline-capable**: SQLite database bundled for static site performance
 - **PDF-powered**: Automatic timetable extraction from institutional PDFs